 Practical Magic (1998)

-Forget for a moment that Nicole Kidman participated in the terrible Nora Ephron Bewitched remake; there was a time when she portrayed a witch in a Speed 2: Cruise Control-fresh performance.
-In the romantic comedy Practical Magic, Sandra Bullock.
+Forget for a moment that Nicole Kidman participated in the terrible Nora Ephron Bewitched remake there was a time when she portrayed a witch in a Speed 2 Cruise Control-fresh performance.
+In the romantic comedy Practical Magic Sandra Bullock.
+Practical Magic which is based on the same-named book tells the tale of two sisters who have magical abilities and a curse that causes any man to fall in love with them to pass away.

-While by no means a masterpiece, the movie successfully employs magic to convey a compelling and delightful love story.
+Even the most jaded cynic will find something to enjoy in the film’s abundance of spells and hexes.
+While by no means a masterpiece the movie successfully employs magic to convey a compelling and delightful love story.

 The Witches of Eastwick (1987)

-Starring Jack Nicholson, Cher, Susan Sarandon, and Michelle Pfeiffer, The Witches of Eastwick is one of my favorite films about magic.
+Starring Jack Nicholson Cher Susan Sarandon and Michelle Pfeiffer The Witches of Eastwick is one of my favorite films about magic.

-When a strange and flamboyant man enters the lives of three single ladies in a charming village, their wishes are achieved, but at a cost.
+When a strange and flamboyant man enters the lives of three single ladies in a charming village their wishes are achieved but at a cost.

 Willow (1988)

-Though it is not based on the Buffy the Vampire Slayer Wiccan, Ron Howard’s Willow has its own qualities.
-The fantasy picture stars Warwick Davis as Willow, a farmer who must look after a youngster who is destined to battle the evil Queen Bavmorda.
+Though it is not based on the Buffy the Vampire Slayer Wiccan Ron Howard’s Willow has its own qualities.
+The fantasy picture stars Warwick Davis as Willow a farmer who must look after a youngster who is destined to battle the evil Queen Bavmorda.
+Willow learns to control his sorcery on his adventure with the help of broonies fairies and Val Kilmer as the swordsman Madmartigan.

-The film was not well regarded at the time, but it has since gained cult status.
-It’s a fantasy match made in heaven, with a score by James Horner and effects by ILM.
+Willow now more confident beats Bavmorda and learns good wins over evil— this is a fantasy film.
+The film was not well regarded at the time but it has since gained cult status.
+It’s a fantasy match made in heaven with a score by James Horner and effects by ILM.

 Lord of Illusions (1995)

-The work of Clive Barker ranges from horrifyingly hideous and horrible to merely unsettling and slightly disgusting.
+The work of Clive Barker ranges from horrifyingly hideous and horrible to merely unsettling and disgusting.
 His films Nightbreed and Hellraiser are among the best in the horror genre.
 The 1995 film Lord of Illusions is one of his less well-known adaptations.
-The movie featured Scott Bakula as the famous Harry D’Amour created by Barker, who made his screen debut here.
+The movie featured Scott Bakula as the famous Harry D’Amour created by Barker who made his screen debut here.
 The Puritan is a character in Barker’s film about a man with pure magic abilities.

-Before learning there is much more to the mystery than first appears, Detective D’Amour accepts a case involving a deceased psychic.
-The movie features stunning practical effects and make-up, as well as magic that only Barker could have imagined.
+Before learning there is much more to the mystery than first appears Detective D’Amour accepts a case involving a deceased psychic.
+The movie features stunning practical effects and make-up as magic that only Barker could’ve imagined.

 Hocus Pocus (1993)